bullsoft/falcon/README.md

-Bull Framework for PHP ( >=5.3.0 )
+Framework for phalconphp (PHP >=5.3.10 )
 ====

-a php framework based solar and aura
+a php framework based on phalcon